dxw/playbook/playbook.md

 1. **Tell stories**

-   When we talk about our work and why we do what we do, don’t just state the facts.
+   When we talk about our work and why we do what we do, do not just state the facts.
 Inject some humanity into it; turn it into a story with a beginning, a middle,  and an end.

 ### Development